grouparoo/grouparoo/plugins/@grouparoo/snowflake/__tests__/data/seed.md

 These are the tables that should be loaded into Snowflake.
 The Snowflake location should be put in this tests `.env` file like the example.

-They should have the same names as the files themselves (without the csv).
+They should have the same names as the files themselves (without the csv and in uppercase).

 PROFILES